 Select the Plan Mission command from the Tools menu.
 Specify parameters according to the description given below and run the procedure.

 - Focus on model selection - to consider only selected triangles of the model as a target for reconstruction.
-If unchecked - all reconstructed triangles will be used for obstacle avoidance.
+In any case, all reconstructed triangles will be used for obstacle avoidance.

 - Resolution - target image resolution.
 It can either be specified as GSD or as a capture distance in meters from the surface of the rough model.